vampire-studios/Randomly-Adding-Anything/README.md

 - Randomized effects for tools, weapons and armor.
 - Randomly generated trees and plants with their own characteristics and woods.
-- Random material information through Roughly Enough Items (REI)
-- Automatic synchronization of materials files when connecting to a server.
 - A guidebook system which will unlock information about dimensions and materisls whenever you discover them